alchemistry/alchemlyb/docs/parsing.rst

 Metadata Propagation
 ''''''''''''''''''''
 The metadata is stored in :attr:`pandas.DataFrame.attrs`.
-Though all functions in **alchemlyb** will preserve this metadata, the metadata might get lost during data manipulation (such as concatenation). :func:`alchemlyb.concat` is provided to replace :func:`pandas.concat`. ::
+Although all functions in **alchemlyb** will preserve this metadata, the metadata might get lost during data manipulation (such as concatenation). :func:`alchemlyb.concat` is provided to replace :func:`pandas.concat`. ::